 I reject the riposte in our church that "no one is stopping you from witnessing."
 So too, in the mainstream Protestant churches, no one is stopping anyone from witnessing, but their members don't witness.
 Structure affects culture.
-People witness in evangelical congregations, not because they are more virtuous, but because the system promotes witnessing and renders witnessing effective.
+People witness in evangelical congregations, not because they are more virtuous, but because the leader and the system promote witnessing and render witnessing effective.
 Witnessing is not easy.
 People need to feel it is supremely important.
 The leadership has to model that personally and build a system around it.
-Thus, in effect, an episcopal system depresses witnessing.

 Jim Collins has shown that an effective organization is an organization that does one thing fantastically well.
 Businesses provide goods and services.
 Governments fix potholes.
 Schools teach how to read and write.
-Churches built to last save people.29
+Churches save people.
+[29]

-Then what about creating God-centered economy, politics, culture and golf courses?
+Then what about creating God-centered economy, politics, culture and recreation?
 Isn't that part of the Messiah's core mission?
 Didn't he have to, therefore, assign church leaders and members to do that stuff?
 I address that as the second criticism.